Sexual & Gender Based Misconduct: Policy, Reporting Information & Resources

 HEART HOTLINE (Berks Women in Crisis): 610-372-9540

-With no intention to blame the victim, and with recognition that only those who commit sexual violence are responsible for those actions, these suggestions may nevertheless help you to reduce your risk experiencing a non-consensual sexual act.
+With no intention to blame the complainant, and with recognition that only those who commit sexual violence are responsible for those actions, these suggestions may nevertheless help you to reduce your risk experiencing a non-consensual sexual act.
+Below, suggestions to avoid a non-consensual sexual act being committed against you are also offered:

 1. If you have limits, make them known as early as possible.